LLNL/mhysa/doc/Input_Files.md

 \section petscrc .petscrc

-Requirement: \b mandatory <B>if using PETSc time integration</B>; if absent, HyPar will use native time integration.
+Requirement: \b mandatory <B>if using PETSc time integration</B>; if absent, MHYSA will use native time integration.
              If compiled without PETSc, this file is not required.

 Read by: PETSc